samlarby/film_reviewer/README.md

     * All inputs are automaically rendered in the form.
     * When edited they are then displayed a your film has been edited message.
 * Delete film
-    * Only displayed for the film creator
+    * Only displayed for the film creator.
     * Once clicked the user is displayed a film deleted message.
+    * This deletes all reviews associated with that film.
 * Search bar
     * If a film exists it is shown by searching for it.
     * If it doesnt exist it will show no results found and will shows a button to add their film.
 * Navbar testing
     * All navbar links take the user to the correct place, on both small and large screens.
+* CRUD testing
+    * Testing on the add/edit/delete buttons was done to make sure there was no crossovers effecting each other.
+All work as intended.

 ### Validator testing
 * PEP 8 Online